Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 The Suffix -aĵ

-means "thing", a concrete object:
+means a concrete "thing":

 • manĝo – food